- GDP (PPP):

-Although the government maintains a registry system for real property, defects in titles and ownership gaps in the public record can lead to conflicting claims of land ownership, especially in rural areas.
+Although property rights are defined by statute, their protection is inadequate.
+Defects in titles and ownership gaps in the public record can lead to conflicting claims of land ownership, especially in rural areas.
 The judiciary is hobbled by corruption, inefficiency, capacity shortages, and the intimidation of judges and prosecutors.
-Corruption and mismanagement remain widespread, especially in the customs and tax agencies.
+Corruption, which is often linked to narco-trafficking and organized crime, remains a serious problem.